Humpadilo/sunspire-online/docs/roadmap/Sunspire_Online_Roadmap.md

 * A small but **clean** slice of the world in the public repo.

-# 3.10 – “Done Enough” Criteria for Step 3
+# 3.10 – “Done Enough” Criteria for Step 3- Partial, because stories + sessions still pending

 You do **not** need to migrate all of Sunspire to move on to Step 4.